© Unofficial Royalty 2024

 May 4, 1972 – Death of Johann Leopold, Hereditary Prince of Saxe-Coburg and Gotha at Callenberg Castle in Grein, Austria; buried at St. Zeno Church in Bad Reichenhall, Germany

-Johann Leopold was the eldest of the five children of Charles Edward, Duke of Saxe-Coburg and Gotha, grandson of Queen Victoria.
+Johann Leopold was the eldest of the five children of Charles Edward, Duke of Saxe-Coburg and Gotha, a grandson of Queen Victoria.
 At the time of his birth, Johann Leopold was the heir to the Duchy of Saxe-Coburg and Gotha.
-Despite the fact that the Duchy of Saxe-Coburg and Gotha ceased to exist at the end of World War I, Johann Leopold had to give up his succession rights when he made a morganatic marriage in 1932.
+Although the Duchy of Saxe-Coburg and Gotha ceased to exist at the end of World War I, Johann Leopold had to give up his succession rights when he made a morganatic marriage in 1932.
 The Head of the House of Saxe-Coburg and Gotha then descended from his younger brother Friedrich Josias.

 Unofficial Royalty: Johann Leopold, Hereditary Prince of Saxe-Coburg and Gotha